ORGANIZATION OVERVIEW

 Millennials and GenZ site the following characteristics and amenities for any city before they engage in any serious consideration and relocation planning.

-Fortunately, the city not only has these characteristics, assets and amenities, Philadelphia excels at them, but as previously stated, new generations and expecially diverse populations lack familiarity with the City of Brotherly Love, hence the need for strategies to attract new residents.
+Philadelphia not only has these characteristics, assets and amenities, Philadelphia excels at them, but as previously stated, new generations and expecially diverse populations lack familiarity with the City of Brotherly Love, hence the need for strategies to attract new residents.

 Messaging and ad campaigns deployed by Live Work Philadelphia will be directed primarily within the northeast U.S. corridor that includes cities and metropolitan areas like Boston, New York City, northern New Jersey and Washington DC, but place greater focus and prioritization on the New York City metro.
 This area has a large a number of the program's identified targets, and more people leave the NYC metro than anywhere because of the cost of living.